MUSIC THEORY SOCIETY OF NEW YORK STATE ANNUAL MEETING

-- Proposals are invited for either regular thirty-minute presentations or ten-minute lightning talks.
-Proposals for other formats, such as special panels and poster sessions.
+Proposals are invited for either regular twenty-minute presentations or ten-minute lightning talks.
+Proposals for other formats, such as special panels or poster sessions, are also invited.
 Up to two proposals may be submitted by an individual, but no more than one will be accepted.

 Individual Papers: Submission for individual papers (both 20-minute regular presentations and 10-minute lightning talks) should include a proposal of no more than 500 words, including any footnotes or endnotes, submitted as a PDF file.
 The proposal may be accompanied by a maximum of four pages of supplementary material (such as musical examples, diagrams, and bibliography), not to be counted within the 500-word limit, and compiled together with the proposal into a single PDF file.
 Note that any supplementary text (e.g., example captions and analytical annotations) should not appreciably add to the word count of the proposal.
 Proposals must not include the author’s name and should be purged of any indications of the author’s identity.
 Author tags must be removed from electronic files.
-(In Adobe Acrobat, go to the “File” menu, select “Properties,” and delete the name from the Author box.)

-The application interface will ask for the submitter’s name, address, email address, institutional affiliation (if any), academic status, and telephone number, plus a list of special needs such as A/V, electronic keyboard, or piano.
+The application interface will ask for the submitter’s name, address, email address, institutional affiliation (if any), academic status, and telephone number, plus a list of technical needs such as A/V, electronic keyboard, or piano.
 Submissions with more than one author must include this identification information for all authors.
-Special session proposals and abstracts should be submitted by the session organizer, though each participant must submit their identifying information.
-Other information requested (such as gender, academic rank, and nationality) will be used for statistical purposes only—the committee will not have access to this data, nor will decisions be based on it, but it is requested in order to help the society with its long-term goal of achieving equitable representation.
+Special session proposals should be submitted by the session organizer, though each participant must submit their identifying information separately.
+Demographic information requested (such as gender, academic rank, and nationality) will be used for statistical purposes only—the committee will not have access to this data, nor will decisions be based on it, but it is requested in order to help the society with its long-term goal of achieving equitable representation.
 Questions may be addressed to Program Committee Chair S. Alexander Reed at firstname.lastname@example.org.

 The program committee will be looking for submissions that include: